zdravkov/kendo-docs/api/dataviz/chart.md

     });
     </script>

-### series.stack `Boolean|String` *(default: false)*
+### series.stack `Boolean|String|Object` *(default: false)*

-A value indicating if the series should be stacked.
+A boolean value indicating if the series should be stacked.

-> The `stack` options is supported when [series.type](#configuration-series.type) is set to "bar", "column", "line", "area", "verticalLine" and "verticalArea".
+A string value is interpreted as [series.stack.group](#configuration-series.stack.group).

-String value indicates that the series should be stacked in a group with the specified name.
+> The `stack` options is supported when [series.type](#configuration-series.type) is set to "bar", "column", "line", "area", "verticalLine", "verticalArea", "radarLine", "radarArea" and "radarColumn".

-> The named `stack` option is supported when [series.type](#configuration-series.type) is set to "bar" or "column".
+> Stack settings of the first series are applied to the rest of the series.

-#### Example - enable chart series stacking
+#### Example - configure stack series

     <div id="chart"></div>
     <script>